rticommunity/rticonnextdds-usecases-umaa/README.md

 This makes it more convenient to link your source code against when developing.

-In this example we generate all the Type support code into the `datamodel/cpp11_gen` folder and
+In each example, we generate all the Type support code into the example's `build/umaa_cpp11_gen` folder and
 then use that code to create a shared lib.

 ### Python data types